 - Coutts, J.A.
 Friday the thirteenth and the financial times industrial ordinary shares index 1935-94 (1999) Applied Economics Letters, 6 (1), pp. 35-37. ; there is an effect in the UK but its muted

-For the 147 instances of Friday the 13th the average return falls to 0.011%, still positive but statistically different from both the average daily return of 0.02% and especially from the normal friday return.
+What is the story?
+If we look at the SP500 from 1928 to now on the 148 occourances of Friday the 13th the average return falls to 0.011%, still positive but statistically different from both the average daily return of 0.02% and especially from the normal friday return.